-Soon, Wang Yangming established an army that was made of loyal officers, volunteer civilians, and complied brigands.
+Soon, he established an army that was made of loyal officers, volunteer civilians, and complied brigands.

-When the rebel king led his army attacking another important city, Wang Yangming commanded his soldiers to attack the king’s supreme headquarter.
+When the rebel king and his army were fighting in another important city, Wang Yangming commanded his soldiers to attack the king’s supreme headquarter.

-Though Wang Yangming only had about 80, 000 volunteer civilians and complied brigands, he sent many spies into the king’s base camp city telling people that he had 300,000 first-class, well-trained soldiers of the Ming Empire, and everyone should close the door to keep safe, etc.
+Though he only had about 80, 000 volunteer civilians and former complied brigands, he sent many spies into the king’s base camp city telling people that he had 300,000 first-class, well-trained soldiers of the Ming Empire, and everyone should close the door to keep safe, etc.

-After enough brags and psychological warfare, he carefully made an excellent attacking plan to take over the city at night.
+After enough bragging and psychological warfare, he carefully made an excellent attacking plan to take over the city at night.

-Surprisingly, when he led his army trying to attack the city, no one was there to defend.
+Surprisingly, when he led his army trying to attack the city, no one was there to fight against him.

-Soldiers inside the city were scared by Wang Yangming’s reputation and his psychological warfare, so they all fled, and left the gates of the city wall wide open.
+Soldiers inside the city were scared by Wang's reputation and his psychological warfare, so they all fled, and left the gates of the city wall wide open.